deezer/deezer.github.io/_posts/2022-06-17-neunet-gsalhagalvan.md

         alt="Modularity-Aware GAE"/>
 </div>

-This paper has been accepted for publication in Elsevier's [Neural Networks](https://www.journals.elsevier.com/neural-networks) journal (impact factor: 8.05).
+This paper has been accepted for publication in Elsevier's [Neural Networks](https://www.journals.elsevier.com/neural-networks) journal (impact factor: 8.05) in 2022.